naninovel/docs/docs/guide/characters.md

 @char CharId.-Halo
 ```

-It's also possible to disable all the layers inside a group by skipping the layer name in selection expression:
+It's also possible to affect all the layers inside a group (and additionally its neighbors when using select expression) by omitting layer name in composition expression:

 ```
 ; Disable all the layers in "Body/Decoration" group
+@char CharId.Body/Decoration-

+; Enable all the existing layers.
+@char CharId.+

+; Given `Poses/Light` and `Poses/Dark` groups (each containing multiple layers), ; enable all the sprites inside `Light` group and disable layers inside `Dark` group
-@char CharId.Body/Decoration>
+@char CharId.Poses/Light>
 ```

+The above expressions will affect not only the direct descendants of the target groups, but all the layers contained in the underlaying groups, recursively.

 The video below demonstrates hot to setup a layered character and control it via naninovel commands.

 <div class="video-container">
     <iframe src="https://www.youtube-nocookie.com/embed/Bl3kXrg8tiI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+*Note: "@char Miho.Shoes>" command displayed in the video will actually select the "Shoes" group (disabling all the neighbor groups), not hide it.
+Correct command to hide a group is "@char Miho.Shoes-"*

 Be aware, that the layer objects are not directly rendered by Unity cameras at runtime; instead, they're rendered once upon each composition (appearance) change to a temporary render texture, which is then fed to a custom mesh visible to the Naninovel camera.
 This setup is required to prevent semi-transparency overdraw issues and to support transition animation effects.